sakshamagarwalm2/Bolt/README.md

 ## License
-Bolt The Website Creator is licensed under the MIT License.
+Bolt .new The Website Creator is licensed under the MIT License.